daesystephens/daesystephens.github.io/howcomputerswork.md

 - plugs
 - stuff

 **Software:** is the part that you don't see.
-Software is all the computer programs or code running on this machine.
+Software is all the computer programs or code running on a machine.

-**How Hardware and Software interact with one another?**
+**How Hardware and Software interact with one another?**<br />
 The software tells the CPU what to do and the CPU receives the commands that tell it which circuit to use to do a specific job.
 The CPU has circuits to do simple math and logic.
 It also has other circuits to send and recieve information to and from different parts of the computer.

+# Operating System

+An operating system, or "OS," is software that communicates with the hardware and allows other programs to run.
+It is comprised of system software, or the fundamental files your computer needs to boot up and function.
+Every desktop computer, tablet, and smartphone includes an operating system that provides basic functionality for the device.

 [Back to Main Page](https://daesystephens.github.io/learning-journal)